wp-plugins/limit-post-revisions-network-option/readme.txt

 == Description ==

-An "mu-plugin" to add Network Admin->Settings to limit, or disable, the number of post revisions and set the post autosave interval.
+An "mu-plugin" to add Network->Settings to limit, or disable, the number of post revisions and set the post autosave interval.

 == Installation ==